I-131 Radioiodine therapy - 200 mCi

 1. Thyroid Hormone Withdrawal Method

-• Stop Thyronorm or similar thyroid hormone medications for 3 to 6 weeks before therapy
+• Stop Thyronorm and/or other medications 3 to 6 weeks before treatment.

-• This leads to hypothyroidism, which naturally elevates TSH levels
+• This leads to low thyroid (hypothyroidism, which increases TSH).

 2. Recombinant TSH (Thyrogen®) Injections